AndersDeath/diary2/000-current.md

 # 10 September - Sunday - Yerevan - 346 day of immigration

 This day was nice. we were walking, I stared editing video about Barcelona finally.
 Tomorrow will be good day all other thinks with happen.
-I still don't want to work for DR SMILE because I tiered of them but
+I still don't want to work for DR SMILE because I tiered of them.